CollinHeist/TitleCardMaker/docs/user_guide/settings.md

     ```

     It is important to note that this can produce _extremely_ long file names
-    - sometimes _too_ long for your OS - if the Episode titles are exceedingly
+    - sometimes too long for the operating system - if the Episode titles are
-    long, in particular for some Anime.
-TCM will automatically truncate all
+    exceedingly long.
+TCM will automatically truncate all file names at 254
-    file names at 254 characters.
+    characters.

 ### Specials Folder Format